catid/sdxl/README.md

 On the RTX 3090 both models generate at about 4 iterations per second, so 100 iterations takes about 25 seconds per image per GPU.

 I tried some prompts involving hands.
 It definitely still has a hard time with hands.
 So probably using an in-painting workflow to fix them is a good solution once Automatic1111 and other tools start working with this new model.

-I'm noticing a really bad blue/red artifact over all the images it produces.
-Maybe related to the watermarking thing they're doing.
-Seems worth turning that off just not sure how yet.